Class 11 Chemistry Chapter 1 Stoichiometry Notes

-The formula of a compound that shows elements in the compound and actual number of their atoms is called molecular formula.
+The formula of a compound that shows elements in the compound and an actual number of their atoms is called the molecular formula.

 (iii) Structural formula:

-The formula of a compound that shows elements in the compound, actual number of their atoms and arrangement of the atoms in the molecule is called structural formula.
+The formula of a compound that shows elements in the compound, the actual number of their atoms and the arrangement of the atoms in the molecule is called the structural formula.

 Related Important Questions for Exams !!